-Referral to Conduct Committee
+Referral to Board

-- 19. Where the Case Examiner determines that the information about a Statutory Auditor or Statutory Audit Firm amounts to an Allegation, and he has not resolved the matter using constructive engagement, he shall refer the Allegation to the Conduct Committee.1 - 20.
-The Case Examiner will prepare the papers which will go to the Conduct Committee for its decision as to investigation and delegation. - 21.
-To assist the Conduct Committee with its functions, covering reports to the Conduct Committee should summarise the information, identify the possible breaches, refer to the test and guidance for investigation and may make recommendations as to investigation. - 22.
-The final formal role for the Case Examiner is to ensure that the Notice of Investigation is sent (or notification that an Allegation is not being referred for investigation) after the Conduct Committee decision in accordance with Rule 7.
+- 19. Where the Case Examiner determines that the information about a Statutory Auditor or Statutory Audit Firm amounts to an Allegation, and they have not resolved the matter using constructive engagement, they shall refer the Allegation to the Board.11 - 20.
+The Case Examiner will prepare the papers which will go to the Board for its decision as to investigation and delegation. - 21.
+To assist the Board with its functions, covering reports to the Board should summarise the information, identify the possible breaches, refer to the test and guidance for investigation and may make recommendations as to investigation. - 22.
+The final formal role for the Case Examiner is to ensure that the Notice of Investigation is sent (or notification that an Allegation is not being referred for investigation) after the Board's decision, in accordance with Rule 7.